Tampa Forgery Lawyer

 What Is Considered Forgery in Florida?

 To charge someone with forgery, it must be proven that the defendant made, altered, or forged something acting as though they are somebody else or as though it has value.
 Florida law also prohibits what is referred to as "uttering."
-Uttering means that a person knowingly used a forged document though it was legitimate.
+Uttering means that a person knowingly used a forged document as though it was legitimate.

 Call Our Forgery Defense Lawyers for Help Now